Frequently Asked Questions

 Can I negotiate the price you offer?

-Yes, you can always ask.
-We base our offers on real numbers—market value, repair costs, and holding costs—so there's usually not a lot of room.
+Yes, you can ask.
+We base our offers on real numbers, market value, repair costs, and holding costs, so there's usually not a lot of room.
 But if you have information we don't (recent comps, a repair estimate, etc.), we're happy to look at it.
 We'd rather give you a number we can stand behind than lowball you and renegotiate later.
-What you see is what you get.
+We want the written offer to match what closes.

 How much can you realistically negotiate off a house price?